hackdanismo/css-reset/README.md

 $ touch index.html
 # Change directory into the styles folder
 $ cd styles
-# Create empty css-reset.min.css file abd where the CSS code can be pasted
+# Create empty css-reset.min.css file where the CSS code can be pasted
 $ touch css-reset.min.css
 ```